 Work – life balance and self sufficient living has a number of challenges to it.
 The first for most is; how to get to a self-sufficient stage?
 It’s all very well recycling and incorporating a number of changes into your life, perhaps growing your own food or other productive projects.

-But for most people, self sufficient living usually requires that they still have to go to work each and every day, to help make ends meet.
-In reality you are working for someone else, someone unseen.
+But for most people, self-sufficient living usually requires that they still have to go to work each and every day, to help make ends meet.
+In reality, you are working for someone else, someone unseen.
 You are making them money and spending your precious time making someone else’s dream come true.
 Even if it is the companies shareholders.

 If you are going to have to remain in employment for some time do not purchase a homestead in the middle of nowhere, employment opportunities will be few and far between.
 Perhaps locate near to a small town?
 This is ideal.
-You will probably want to be able to connected the ‘real world’ near public transport and be able to use broadband and cell phone coverage.
+You will probably want to be able to connect to the ‘real world’ near public transport and be able to use broadband and cell phone coverage.
 It would be a shame to move into the ‘wilderness’ to discover there’s no money to be made and you’ve become an effective hermit for months at a time.

 Excellent resources for self sufficient living: